Applying a new speaker cloth

 sufficiently,

-I took the brush and started to spread the glue over the baffle.
+I took a brush and spreaded the glue over the baffle quickly.

 When it was all wetted with glue, I picked it up it and